 Tier 1-3 Members.
 All Members at the Tier 1-3 levels shall have the option to receive a non-exclusive, non-transferable, royalty-free license to make, use, sell, or have made the Intellectual Property.

 Tier 4 Members.
 Members at the Tier 4 level shall have the option to receive a non-exclusive, non-transferable, royalty-free license to make, use, sell, or have made the Intellectual Property for a period of one (1) year from the date the Intellectual Property is disclosed to the Members.
 Thereafter, Tier 4 Members desiring a commercial license to the Intellectual Property will have to increase their membership tier.

+IPPF protection of the Intellectual Property as well as the Member’s cost share on a Member Initiated Project shall serve as the consideration for any rights or interest in the Intellectual Property relinquished by the owning Member in providing this license.

 iii.
 Non-IPPF License.
 For Institute Intellectual Property not protected by the IPPF, the commercial licensing of the Intellectual Property shall follow the provisions and procedures provided in Paragraph I.2.a.i. above.
 Industry-owned Intellectual Property shall be subject to the same licensing provisions as University-owned Institute Intellectual Property.
 However, the owning Industry Member can reserve its own rights to make, use, sell or have made the Intellectual Property if licensed to other Members.
-If the Industry-owned Intellectual Property is exclusively licensed to other Members or, it is expected that the Intellectual Property will be commercialized.
-The Institute may require further compensation from the licensing Members, in addition to the negotiated license royalty fee, which will be used for funding future projects.
+If the Industry-owned Intellectual Property is licensed to other Members or non-members, it is expected that the Intellectual Property will be commercialized.
+The Institute may require further compensation from the owning Industry Member’s licensee , in addition to the negotiated license royalty fee, which will be used for funding future projects.

 Licensing to Non-Members.
 If a license is provided to a Member pursuant to section ii above, the Institute or owning Member will not issue or negotiate licenses to the Institute Intellectual Property with any other non-member for a period of two (2) years from the date the Intellectual Property is disclosed to the Members.